 Champery (Portes du Soleil)

 If you tried to imagine a pretty Swiss mountain village in winter, it would probably look like Champery does most Januarys, with its snow-covered wooden chalets.
 Normally it’s not the most convenient resort to stay in because there is no run back into the village, but its iconic cable car has no problem coping with the limited number of skiers who come here at this unfashionable time of year.
 The runs it shares with its neighbours in the vast Portes du Soleil ski region, Les Crosets and Avoriaz, are at a perfect altitude for mid-winter skiing, neither too high (they are all under 2500m) nor too low (most are above 1500m).
-They also face North, South, East and West, so you can choose either to follow whatever sun there is, or stick to the North-facing ones with the best snow.
+They also face North, South, East and West, so you can choose either to follow whatever sun there is, or to stick to the North-facing which tend to have the deepest snow.
 There is good skiing locally for every level (including the infamous Swiss Wall ski route for experts), and when you’re ready to move on, Morzine, Les Gets and Chatel are also covered by the same Portes du Soleil ski pass and within reach – if you can tear yourself away from Champery’s cosy mountain restaurants.
 And Champery is easy to get to so short breaks are possible too.
 Photo credit: © The Lodge Champery by Mrs Miggins.